Snoopy vs. the Red Baron (song)

-"Snoopy vs. the Red Baron" is a novelty song written by Phil Gernhard and Dick Holler and recorded in 1966 by the Florida-based pop group The Royal Guardsmen.
+"Snoopy vs. the Red Baron" is a novelty song written by Phil Gernhard and Dick Holler and recorded in 1966 by the Florida-based pop group the Royal Guardsmen.
 The song was recorded at the Charles Fuller Productions studio in Tampa, Florida, and was released as a single on Laurie Records.
-Debuting at No.122 on the Bubbling Under the Hot 100 on December 10, 1966, the single skyrocketed to No.30 on December 17, 1966, shot up again to No.7 on December 24, 1966 and peaked at No.2 on the Hot 100 during the week of December 31, 1966 (behind the Monkees' "I'm a Believer"); made No.6 on the Record Retailer (UK) chart in February 1967; was No.1 in Australia for 5 weeks from February 1967; and No.1 for 3 weeks in Canada.
-On the Hot 100, "Believer" at No.1 kept "Snoopy" at No.2 from reaching the Hot 100 summit from December 31, 1966, through January 21, 1967, after which "Snoopy" fell off while "Believer" stayed at the top for another 3 weeks; however the song spent one week at the top of the Record World charts.
+Debuting at number 122 on the Bubbling Under the Hot 100 on December 10, 1966, the single moved to number 30 on December 17, 1966, entered the Top 10 at number seven on December 24, 1966, and peaked at number two on the Hot 100 during the week of December 31, 1966 (behind the Monkees' "I'm a Believer"); made number six on the Record Retailer (UK) chart in February 1967; was number one in Australia for five weeks from February 1967; and number one for three weeks in Canada.
+On the Hot 100, "Believer" at number one kept "Snoopy" at number two from reaching the Hot 100 summit from December 31, 1966, through January 21, 1967, after which "Snoopy" fell off.
+It also spent one week at the top of the Record World charts.
 The song sold close to three million copies.
+The band appeared on UK's Top of the Pops on 9 February 1967 via video.

 The Royal Guardsmen went on to record several other Snoopy-themed songs, including two follow-ups to "Snoopy vs. the Red Baron" – "The Return of the Red Baron" and "Snoopy's Christmas" – together with other tunes such as "Snoopy for President".
 In 2006, they released "Snoopy vs Osama".